History of Dedham, Massachusetts, 1900–1999: Fellowship Bible Church

 Baptists began holding meetings in East Dedham in 1822.
 The East Dedham Baptist Church was founded in 1843 and was renamed the First Baptist Church in 1919.
 (Note: Ernest Francis Packard, the pastor's son, was paymaster of the Cochrane Mill across the street in 1911.)
 In 1994, Roslindale's Grace Baptist Church merged with the Dedham church, and the new congregation became known as Fellowship Bible Church.

 In 1843, they built a small church near Maverick Street.
 In 1852, a new wooden church was constructed on Milton Street on the corner of Myrtle Street.
 Canton's Jonathan Mann commissioned a new bell, weighing 2,000 pounds, to be cast by the William Blake Company of Boston and presented it to the church on February 20, 1882.
 In 1911, a belfry was added to the church and the bell was placed in it.
 (Note: Parr and the Historical Society differ in the year the belfry was added.
 Parr says 1910, while the Society says 1911.)

 By 1972, the wooden church was in such disrepair that it needed to be torn down.
 A new church was built on the same site that year.

-The John J. Duane Wrecking Company of Quincy demolished the 1852 church in August of 1972 and the church offered their bell to the wrecking company in partial payment of the bill.
+The John J. Duane Wrecking Company of Quincy demolished the 1852 church in August 1972 and the church offered their bell to the wrecking company in partial payment of the bill.
 The company sold it to Charlie and Margaret Spohr, and the couple placed it in one of their lush gardens in their Quissett estate.
 Following the Spohrs deaths, the property was given to a trust which maintains the gardens free of charge for the public.
 The Church attempted to re-obtain the bell in 2005, but the trust declined to sell it back.